samuelle107/maz-chan/README.md

 ### Background
 What is the MAZ?
 The MAZ is not a place.
 It is not a thing.
 It is a common goal that people seek.
 It is the idea of freedom.
 MAZ Chan is used to help us achieve that goal.
 ### Serious Description
 MAZ Chan is a discord bot for a server.
+It is built and maintained by members of that server.

 ## Setting up
 ### Prerequisites